Skip to article frontmatterSkip to article content

 1. the <p> element with a style, an id and a class attributes

-so it would match all the CSS rules
+so all the CSS rules match, but the style= clause wins

 #(1) embedded style= wins